Heroh396/Haro/README.md

 ========

 + Communicate: greeting, warning
+	+ Using command to comunicate with Ms.Haro
+		Ex: haro "Hello haro"
 + Notification new email
 	+ Install unity-mail to use
 + Learning English
-	+ Edit file voc.txt to add new vocabulary
+	+ Using command to add new vocabulary
+		Ex: voc "hello [həˈloʊ] : xin chao"

 Feature in the future